benhar-dev/learning-tensor-flow/README.md

 #### Important
 Tensors are excluded from the standard JavasScript memory management and must be disposed of using the dispose() method.
 You can also call tidy() on tensorflow to dispose of all tensors.

+## Working with models

+###  Using Raw TFJS Pre-Trained Models
+These types of models have not been wrapped in to a nice JavaScript class and as such you must take care to provide data correctly to the model and format the result after the model has completed.